Contact Us

 A Schengen visa holder is allowed to stay in Portugal or any other Schengen state for a maximum of 90 days every 180 days, regardless of the visa's validity period.
 Besides, Schengen visas can be either single entry or multiple entry.

-A person holding a Digital Nomad visa doesn’t need a tourist visa to enter other Schengen states for short stays up to 90 days every 180 days.
+A person holding a Digital Nomad Visa doesn’t need a tourist visa to enter other Schengen states for short stays of up to 90 days every 180 days.

 Arranged accommodation in Portugal is one of the requirements for the visa.
 When submitting their documents, applicants must provide at least a 3-month rental agreement in Portugal.
 We recommend having a 1-year long agreement.